-After your surgery, you must not sit on the bottom of the bathtub, because you may have difficulty getting back up.
+After your surgery, you must not sit on the bottom of the bathtub, because you may have difficulty getting back up, not to mention the high risk of contraindicated movements.
 The recommended method is to use a bath transfer bench.
 Follow these steps:

 - 1. Approach the bathtub. - 2.
-Spread a towel over the bathboard so that you will slide more easily. - 3.
+Spread a towel over the transfer bench so you can slide more easily. - 3.
 Turn around, your back to the bathtub. - 4.
-Extend your operated leg while keeping the knee lightly bent. - 5.
+Extend your operated leg in front of you. - 5.
 Sit down, while gripping the safety handle or grab bar with one hand.
-Rest your other hand on the edge of the tub or on the walker.

-6. Once seated, turn to face the faucets by moving one leg into the bathtub, then the other.
+Rest your other hand on the edge of the tub or on the walker. - 6.
+Once seated, turn slowly to face the faucets, while making sure to maintain a proper alignment of the operated leg.